rebryant/pkc-artifact/README.md

 Two sets of benchmarks are supplied, as described in the benchmark subdirectory.
 PKC can be run either in limited "demo" form, or to generate the full data presented in the paper.

+The following are the approximate resource requirements for running the program on the two benchmark sets:

+  BENCH                         DEMO         FULL
+  Majority                      10 minutes      4 hours
+  Model Counting Competitions    5 minutes    170 hours

 EXAMINING DATA